Rose-njeru/House-Property-Sales-Analysis/README.md

 # House-Property-Sales-Analysis
 The retail industry now heavily relies on data analytics tools to better estimate the prices of different properties.
-This case study analyses the sales of house properties in a city in Australia.
+This case study analyses the sales of house properties in a city in Australia using **SQL**.

 ## The Dataset
 The dataset contains four columns: